emqx/eip/active/0024-opentelemetry-trace-integration.md

     filters {}
     sampling {}
     # whether to propagate trace context
-    # if it was internally created by EMQX and not received in a publishedd message:
+    # if it was internally created by EMQX and not received in a published message:
     downstream_context_propagation = false
     # select a list of attributes to be added to trace spans from the pre-defined list
     attributes = []